 7 Ways to Prevent Blisters on Your Feet from Walking

 While walking is typically a good idea for all ages and physical builds, injuries and irritations can still happen.
-One common irritation that can occur is foot blisters, which are characterized by painful spots on your skin that occur when fluid builds up between skin layers.
+One common irritation that can occur is foot blisters, characterized by painful spots on the skin that form when fluid accumulates between skin layers.

 What Causes Foot Blisters After Exercise?

 Foot blisters can occur due to virtually any type of exercise.
 The most common cause of blisters on the feet is excess friction and rubbing of the skin.
 This can occur due to the skin rubbing against your shoe, socks, or any other item that your foot comes into contact with.
-If you are exercising in freezing weather, the blisters could also be due to frostbite, although this is far less common.
+If you are exercising in freezing weather, blisters could also be a sign of frostbite, although this is far less common.

-While blisters are common and normally something that you can recover from without any serious medical attention, it is still important that you pay attention to skin irritation.
+While blisters are ordinary and usually something that you can recover from without any serious medical attention, it is still vital that you pay attention to skin irritation.
 Even a small blister on your foot can grow and develop into something larger, which can be painful and difficult to walk on in any situation.
-In extreme situations, it can even lead to an infection.
+In extreme conditions, it can even lead to an infection.

-If you do not pay attention to blisters, skin irritations and overall discomfort in your feet, you could even experience a training setback.
+If you ignore blisters, skin irritations, and overall discomfort in your feet, you could even experience a training setback.

 Generally, it is advised that you stay off your feet and avoid aggravating the blister until it is healed.
-Due to this, avoiding the development of blisters to begin with is always a good idea.
+Therefore, preventing the development of blisters in the first place is always a good idea.
 You can do this by wearing proper attire and addressing any discomfort.

 Blister Care Tips

-If you are already experiencing blisters on your feet, caring for them properly is very important.
+If you are already experiencing blisters on your feet, proper care is crucial.
 Some common blister care tips you can follow include the following:

 • Keep the blister clean with disinfectant